Ring Dog Rescue

 Cities, Towns, and/or Counties We Serve:Richmond, Williamsburg, Newport News, Virginia Beach

-About Our Rescue Group:Ring Dog Rescue is a 501c3 bully breed rescue organization based out of Richmond, Virginia.
-Our focus is on the rescue, rehabilitation and long term placement of bully breed dogs in our region, as well as on the continued and ongoing education of the general public on the true character of these dogs and their role in altering the current societal perception.
+About Our Rescue Group:Ring Dog Rescue is a 501c3 pit bull rescue organization based out of Richmond, Virginia.
+Our focus is on the rescue, rehabilitation and long term placement of pit bull-type dogs in our region, as well as on the continued and ongoing education of the general public on the true character of these dogs and their role in altering the current societal perception.
 In 2009, Ring Dog Rescue placed 87 dogs in loving, permanent homes across Virginia, North Carolina, Maryland, Washington D.C., New Jersey, Pennsylvania and South Carolina, representing a 26% increase in dogs adopted from 2008.
 Our dogs come from various sources, including local kill-shelters, as strays or even as removals from neglectful situations.
 Our dogs are provided full and complete medical care, including spay and neuter, vaccines, microchips and remediation of any ailments the dog may suffer, placed in foster homes, taught to be a family dog and then placed in an adoptive home, after a thorough screening process.

 Our Adoption Process:Steps to adopt